Teach Your Dog To Crawl Overview

-Step 1 – Lure
+Step 1: Lure Forward

 Kneel down on the floor and have your dog in a down position.

 Step 2: Target Hand

-Step 3: Increase Step
+Step 3: Increase Steps

 Step 4: Trainer Stands

-As your dog improves, you can move to a standing position, but do so gradually, standing too soon may confuse your dog.
+As your dog improves, you can move to a standing position, but do so gradually (standing too soon may confuse your dog).

-Step 5: Introduce Verbal Cue
+Step 5: Verbal Cue

 Continue to practice until your dog responds to the verbal cue alone.

-Step 6: Distance
+Step 6: Add Distance

 If you are standing and your dog is able to crawl several steps with a verbal cue, you can now add distance between you and your dog.
 Do so gradually and go back a few steps if your dog gets confused.